Army Vet ID'd As New Orleans Terror Attack Driver; FBI Searching For Other Suspects

 Shamsud-Din Bahar Jabbar, age 42, who was killed in a shootout with police officers after the incident at around 3:15 a.m.
 Wednesday, Jan.
 1 on Bourbon Street, was a US citizen born in Texas, where he lived at the time of the incident, the FBI said.

-The truck displayed an Islamic State flag, and authorities say they don't believe he was “solely responsible” for the terror attack.
+The rented truck displayed an ISIS flag, and authorities say they don't believe Jabbar was “solely responsible” for the terror attack.

 A “potential” improvised explosive and weapons were also found in the French Quarter, which is one of the reasons others are believed to be involved, the FBI said.